selsamman/bisync/README.md

 # BiSync

-### Bidirectional directory synchronization for software development
+### Bidirectional Directory Synchronization for Source Repositories

-Bisync allows directories of shared code to be synchronized generally in a mono-repo.
-It can also be useful for synchronizing an npm project which you are developing locally with a project that consumes it.
+Bisync allows directories of shared code to be synchronized in both directions.
+Specific use cases include common code in a mono-repo and for keeping projects that consume an NPM module that is under active development in sync without having to publish incremental changes.

 ## Usage
 ```